lemonstand/lscloud-theme-bones/DESIGN.md

 * id attributes inside a partial should be prefixed with the partial name followed by an underscore.
 This prevents ambiguity with the dashes in partial names, while still working well with JQuery.
+* Classes for the elements immediately containing Twig variables are named after the Twig variables, with camelCase or underscore\_separations replaced with dashed-separations.
+* Classes for the main sections of partials or pages are named after those partials or pages.
+* Other sections are named with hopefully understandable names, always with dashed-separations.

 ## Divisions